AliRezaei-Code/FastAPI-interview-questions/README.md

 Use `fastapi.responses.HTMLResponse`.
 It sets the Content-Type to `text/html` for proper rendering.
 This ensures browsers render the content as HTML.

 <a id="q87"></a>
-### 87. Which template engine is used in the tutorial?
+### 87. Which template engine is used in the documentation?
-The tutorial uses Jinja2 for templating.
+The documentation uses Jinja2 for templating.
 It supports template inheritance, filters, and server-side rendering.
 Jinja2 is a common choice in Python web apps.

 <a id="q88"></a>
 ### 88. How do you configure Jinja2Templates?